westonbattles/sms-giveaway-botting/README.md

    ```
  &nbsp;

-When we call run_with_ngrok and pass in our flask app, we you have to do is watch as flask-ngrok automatically sets up an ngrok server for us and outputs the link to console
+When we call run_with_ngrok and pass in our flask app, all you have to do is watch as flask-ngrok automatically sets up an ngrok server for us and outputs the link to console